Spain

 Food

 Spain has brilliant food!
 For breakfast, most people have pastries and coffee.
-One of the best options are ‘Churros’, which is a sort of fried dough pastry you use to dip into chocolate sauce.
+One of the best options is ‘Churros’, a sort of fried dough pastry you dip into chocolate sauce.
 It’s as good as it sounds!!

-Another popular thing to have are ‘Tapas’, which are basically a selection of bite-sized Spanish meals.
+Another popular thing to have is ‘Tapas’, a selection of bite-sized Spanish meals.
 There are thousands of them, so you can always try different Tapas!
 For a larger meal, a popular rice dish is called ‘Paella’.

 If you’re not much of a ‘new food’ person, then no worries!
 There are lots of fast food facilities around the country where you can get all your home comforts and their Spanish variants.
-Fast food and tapa meals will be €5-10.
-A meal at an average restaurant will be €10-20, with expenses getting higher if you go to a nicer place.
+Fast food and tapas typically cost around €5-10.
+A meal at an average restaurant will be €10-20, with expenses rising if you go to a nicer place.

 Drinks

 Coffee is very, very popular in Spain!
 You’ll be able to try local variants wherever you go.
 Just be aware that Spanish coffee is quite strong!
-An alternative is hot chocolate, which is essentially served everywhere coffee is.
+Hot chocolate is another popular option, available just about anywhere you can get coffee.

 The country is also known for its wine, so if you like drinking the stuff, you’re in luck!
-There’s a bar on just about every corner in every part of Spain.
+You’ll find a bar on almost every corner in Spain.

 Money